grincc/grin-wallet-api-tutorial/README.md

 api_http_addr = "0.0.0.0:3413"
 ```

-NOTE: Be aware that you probably will need to properly configure your firewall
+NOTE: Be aware that you will probably need to properly configure your firewall.

 Next, create a file here: `/etc/.grinconf` with this content for Mainnet: